High-tech small van with high payloads and lots of options

-The 100 variant offers an adequate amount of power for most, while the 75 versions is best limited to low-speed, town environments with light cargo on board.
+The 100 variant offers an adequate amount of power for most, while the 75 version is best limited to low-speed, town environments with light cargo on board.

 The 130 engine meanwhile provides 130hp and 300Nm of torque, and comes with a choice of six-speed manual or optional eight-speed automatic.

 As you'd expect from those figures, this is by far the most vigorous version of this van, capable and comfortable right up to its maximum payload levels.

 For all that it's fuel economy isn't so hot, the PureTech 110 turbo-petrol is at least as torquey as the most basic diesel, and will feel quite rapid if you don't mind revving it.
 Sounds a bit gruff when doing so, though.